QuentinRa/blog.quentinra.dev/programming/web/css/bootstrap/index.md

 <div class="row row-cols-md-2 mt-4"><div>

-Row are allowing us to add items next to each other.
-Using breakpoints, we can do things like display one element per "row" on small screen, two on tablets, and three or more on computers.
+Rows are allowing us to add items next to each other.
+Using breakpoints, we can do things like display one element per "row" on mobile, two on tablets, and three or more on computers.

 ```
 <div class="row mx-0">